dainst/idai-field/manual/manual.en.md

 #### Field specific search criteria

-If the extended search mode is activated and a type filter is selected, you can start a search over specific fields of a resource by clicking the plus button to the left of the type filter button.
-Fields available for search are those corresponding to the respective type definition.
+If the extended search mode is activated, you can start a search over specific fields of a resource by clicking the plus button to the left of the type filter button.
+Fields available for search are those corresponding to the selected filter type.
 You can choose as many fields as you want in order to combine multiple search criteria.
 Of course, you can also use the field specific search criteria in combination with the text filter.

 <p align="center"><img src="images/en/search/criteria_search.png" alt="Field specific search criteria"/></p>